(Video) Iran: Raisi asserts impunity with plan to attend UN General Assembly

 In calling for a mass boycott of the June 2021 election, many Iranian activists condemned Raisi as the “butcher of Tehran”.

-The phrase reflects a legacy that dates back to the summer of 1988 prison massacre of political prisoners but also includes incidents that took place in the months immediately preceding his ascension to the presidency.
+The phrase reflects a legacy that dates back to the summer of the Iran1988 massacre of political prisoners but also includes incidents that took place in the months immediately preceding his ascension to the presidency.

 In 1988, Raisi was serving as deputy public prosecutor for the Iranian capital when he was designated to sit on the “death commission” that oversaw the interrogation and execution of political prisoners in Evin and Gohardasht Prisons.